 How Xanthan Gum Is Made

 Allene Rosalind Jeanes, a distinguished researcher for the U.S. Department of Agriculture, discovered xanthan gum and it was developed for commercial use.
-The FDA deemed it a safe food additive in 1968.
+Its commercial production began in 1964.

 Xanthan gum is produced by natural fermentation of corn, soy, wheat, or cabbage.
 The bacteria digest the sugars in these vegetables and produce a complex sugar polymer.
 Alcohol is added to make it drop out of solution.
 The xanthan gum is then dried and converted into a powder that can be used in food and other products.

 Xanthan gum functions similarly to gelatin in recipes with regards to stabilizing suspensions, but it is completely vegan, while gelatin comes from animal sources.
-It's also great for cooking and baking for persons with food allergies and restrictions, especially for those who are omitting dairy, eggs, and soy from their diet.
-While it may seem expensive at about $10 to $12 for 8 ounces, a very small amount goes a long way.
+It's also great for cooking and baking for persons with food allergies and restrictions, especially for those who are omitting gluten, dairy, eggs, and soy from their diet.

 No heating or cooling is needed for xanthan gum to form a gel—it does so as soon as it is in contact with a liquid.
 Acid and heat don't affect it, so it can be used in a wide variety of sauces and juices.

 To use xanthan gum in recipes, use about 1/8 teaspoon per cup of liquid and combine these in a blender, not by hand.
 It will "gum" almost instantly and form clumps if not constantly in motion while it is being incorporated into the liquid.